-CIWM likes to respond, as best it can, to all consultations therefore input from members is vital.
-If you would like to submit a response to any consultation below please send your comments to the Technical Team on firstname.lastname@example.org at least one week before the closing date of the consultation.
+CIWM likes to respond, as best it can, to all consultations - therefore input from members is vital.
+If you would like to submit a response to any consultation below please send your comments to the Policy and Technical Team on firstname.lastname@example.org at least one week before the closing date of the consultation.

 Responses to past consultations can be viewed using the links in the box on the right of this page.
 If you require any further information please contact the Technical Team.

 Consultation on reforming the producer responsibility system for waste electrical and electronic equipment 2023 - due 7 March 2024

 The purpose of this consultation is to seek views on reforms to the Waste Electrical and Electronic Equipment Regulations 2013, which are intended to drive up levels of separately collected WEEE for re-use and recycling.
 The reforms will also support the drive towards a more circular economy by ensuring products are designed to have a lower environmental impact than those which we consume today.
 This consultation document sets out detailed proposals for reforms relating to the provision of collection infrastructure for household WEEE financed by producers of electrical and electronic equipment.

 Call for evidence on reforming the producer responsibility system for waste electricals 2023 - due 7 March 2024

 The purpose of this call for evidence is to gather evidence and views to support reforms to the Waste Electrical and Electronic Equipment Regulations 2013 that go beyond the specific proposals set out in the accompanying consultation and impact assessment that were also published today.
 The evidence sought here will inform wider policy development intended to support the drive towards a more circular economy and Net Zero commitments by ensuring products are designed and discarded in a way that lowers environmental impacts.